mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 - All reading, class, homework and programming assignments need to be turned in by the dates and times they are due.
 Canvas submissions must be completed by the Canvas due date/time; if Canvas marks it as late, then it is late.
 Early submission is permitted.

-- During the semester, you may request up to three 1-day extensions (slip days) on reading, class, homework or programming assignments with no explanation needed and no penalty.
-These can be requested when the work is submitted, in the Canvas Submission Comments.
-These can be used seperately or combined, but not subdivided (e.g. no half-days).

-- A 10% penalty per day (or part of a day) will be applied to work submitted late without slip days (or those days not handled as slip days).
+- A 10% penalty per day (or part of a day) will be applied to work submitted late.
 Work will not be accepted more than 1 week late.

 - If you have an excused absence for pre-planned activities, those assignments must be turned in before the due date.